-Smartphones serve a wide variety of functions that improve your quality of life.
-All of those functions need adequate phone storage to perform well, and every phone is different regarding how much space it provides.
+Smartphones serve a wide variety of functions that improve your quality of life, but all of these functions need adequate phone storage, and every phone is different with how much space it gives.

-Knowing how you use your phone and what you use it for the most will help you figure out how much phone storage you need, depending on what fits in your budget.
+Knowing how you use your phone and what you use it for the most helps you figure out how much phone storage you need, depending on what fits in your budget.

-It will also be helpful to know what features on your phone are taking up space and how much space they require.
-Photos, videos, apps, messages and other pieces of data consume your phone’s storage capacity more quickly than you may expect.
-However, there are many workarounds you can use to maximize the amount of storage your phone can hold.
+It will also be helpful to know what features on your phone are taking up space and how much space they need.
+Photos, videos, apps, messages, and other pieces of data take up your phone’s storage capacity faster.
+For example, a single quality photo can take up 3-8MB.
+But 4K video footage can take as much as 400MB per minute.
+The average smartphone user accumulates roughly 2-5GB of storage each month through photos, app updates, and cached data alone.

 What Is Internal Phone Storage?